hardrock100/hardrock100.github.io/docs/runners_manual_2021/course/course_description.md

 ### [Putnam Basin Aid Station](https://goo.gl/maps/3twgYeWUQrf2zukRA) - Mile 94.7 - 11,400'

-The aid station is located in a small clearing just below where the trail re-enters treeline.
 Depart the aid station and head downstream on the Silverton Bear Creek Trail.
 Cross numerous talus slopes and continue descending into the trees.
 Cross Mineral Creek with the assistance of a fixed rope.
 Caution (!)- this is the biggest water crossing on the course.
 During high snow run-off years and following heavy rain, this can be a difficult crossing.

 Immediately beyond the creek is US Highway 550.
 Turn left and run the shoulder of the highway around 50 yards upstream. **Caution (!) - look both ways before crossing the road.
 It is often dark and runners are fatigued.** (Imagine that).
 Look (!) for markers on the east side of the highway.
 Ascend a short, steep slope to the Rainbow Trail.
 Run SE on the flat-rolling trail until it meets the Shrine Road.
 Turn left on the Shrine Road and climb gently until looking down on the center of Silverton.
 Look (!) for a marker on the right near the top of the climb and descend through a sloping field into town.
 Follow markers 3 blocks on town streets to the finish.